Congruence kernels around affine curves: Introduction

 \end{cor}

-In Section \ref{Section:Thoughts}, we record some thoughts on the fundamental group of $\checkcurv(S)$.
+In Section \ref{Section:Thoughts}, we record some thoughts on the fundamental groups of the finite--level complexes $\curv^\mathfrak{a}$.

-\textbf{Acknowledgments.} The author extends his thanks to Marco Boggi, Tom Church, Jordan Ellenberg, Chris Leininger, Pierre Lochak, Ben McReynolds, Andy Putman, Gereon Quick, and Ben Wieland for many useful conversations.
-He also thanks the Institute for Advanced Study and the Park City Math Institute, where some of this work was carried out.
+\textbf{Acknowledgments.} The author thanks Marco Boggi, Tom Church, Jordan Ellenberg, Chris Leininger, Pierre Lochak, Ben McReynolds, Andy Putman, Gereon Quick, and Ben Wieland for many useful conversations.
+The author thanks the referees for their careful readings and many helpful comments.
+The author also thanks the Institute for Advanced Study and the Park City Math Institute, where some of this work was carried out.